Lab-of-AI-and-Robotics/Lair_Code_Implementation_Manual/manual/VINS_RGBD.md

 #### With realsense 435i
 - Connect realsense camera.
+- ROS driver for realsense camera is already installed in the docker env.
-- As mentioned above, we use three separate terminals
+- We need three separate terminals
   - Terminal 1
     - Launch realsense ros driver with below command.
     ```bash